MASTER MARBLE COMPANY / MASTER GLASS COMPANY

 Master Marble and Master Glass made a variety of clearies, opaques, and cat’s-eyes (Master Glass only).

 Master clearies and opaques all have the typical “V” or “U” pattern at either end.

-There are a series of Master Marble opaques made in the early 1930s that are valued by collectors, due to their unique color.
-They are a transparent opaque in blue, aqua, green, white or lavender.
+There are a series of Master Marble Opaques made in the early 1930s that are valued by collectors, due to their unique color.
+They are a translucent Opaque in blue, aqua, green, white or lavender.
 The marbles have a soft, silky look to them and are often found in World’s Fair boxes, and gift boxes of the same time period.

 Master Glass cat’s-eyes are the typically single color translucent three vane variety in transparent clear glass, or a flat vane in transparent clear glass.